 “I had a tour of the building and saw … how they’ve merged the old building with the new, and I saw some renders and finishes like the bar and the brass, and straight away it evoked an old Italian espresso bar,” says Elia, who designed each of the pair’s other venues.

 The spacious lobby by local firm Siren Design (who worked alongside architects Hassell Studio) is warmed with soft furnishing, lights and plenty of greenery.
 A surprisingly large capacity for 100 is broken into several breakout spaces: a long banquette servicing solo diners or duos, larger bench seating for groups, and more intimate booth seating further along.

 The espresso bar is a simple set-up: a single curved black steel bar houses a La Marzocco coffee machine and two glass cases with a selection of bagels, baguettes and European pastries and cakes (sfogliatelle, cannoli, croissants, tarts, galettes and so on).
 There’s also charcuterie, frittata and a selection of salads available to eat in or takeaway in lunch boxes for $15.
 It’s a well-trodden formula elevated by the kitchen team at Public, who make everything from scratch next door.

-Coffee comes from local roaster Grinders, which also supplies Public and, soon, the team’s new eatery Pippo, which opens in North Adelaide later this month.
+Coffee comes from local roaster Grinders, which also supplies Public and the team’s new North Adelaide eatery, Pippo.